ddttom/doc2web/docs/prd.md

 - HTML should be valid according to W3C standards
 - **Numbering should exactly match the original DOCX document**
 - **CSS should accurately reflect DOCX numbering formats**
+- **DOM serialization must preserve all document content and structure**

 #### 3.2.4 Document Analysis and Style Extraction